AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 This routine is passed a single argument:

-* `filepointer`: a file object (created by :func:`open`) that accesses the file and is points to the beginning of the file when ContentsValidator is called.
+* `filepointer`: a file object [created by Python intrinsic :func:`open`] that accesses the file and is points to the beginning of the file when ContentsValidator is called.

+Note that :meth:`~GSASIIobj.ImportBaseclass.CIFValidator`
-Note that :meth:`GSASIIobj.ImportBaseclass.CIFValidator` is a ContentsValidator for validating CIF files.
+found in :class:`GSASIIobj.ImportBaseclass` is a ContentsValidator for validating CIF files.

 ContentsValidator return values
 ________________________________